galerie-com/app-galerie/README.md

 # GALERIE - Enoki Sui zkLogin & Gas Sponsorship

-A web3 Sui application demonstrating Enoki's gas sponsorship and zkLogin authentication on the Sui blockchain.
+A web3 application for fractional asset tokenization on the Sui blockchain, demonstrating Enoki's seamless gas sponsorship and zkLogin authentication.

 ## How It Works